Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Go to NPS (Local) > RADIUS Clients and Servers > RADIUS Clients and right-click to select New

-Follow the wizard as below.
+Follow the assistant below.

 In the Specify Conditions page, click Add to add a condition.